Best turntables for 2022

 Best-looking — Fender x MoFi PrecisionDeck

 This 'table's beauty is not just finish-deep, either.
-The underlying construction is essentially MoFi's exceptional audiophile turntable, the UltraDeck +M. It includes a rigid, lightweight aluminum tonearm with a pre-installed MasterTracker moving magnet cartridge that reads record grooves with extreme precision.
+The underlying construction is essentially that of my audiophile pick above — the UltraDeck +M. It includes a rigid, lightweight aluminum tonearm with a pre-installed MasterTracker moving magnet cartridge that reads record grooves with extreme precision.
 And it runs very quietly, thanks to a 6.8-pound Delrin® platter, isolated belt motor system, and anti-vibration feet.

 It's also equipped with Yamaha's MusicCast technology, which frees you to put the player anywhere you like and build a wireless multi-room system around it.
 There's also a phono preamp built in, should you choose to hook it up to your existing stereo system or a pair of powered stereo speakers.